croquet/croquet-docs/README.md

 # Croquet Docs Generator

-This is a document generator that uses jsdoc to build the docs deployed at [croquet.io/docs](https://croquet.io/docs/)
+This is a document generator that uses jsdoc to build the docs deployed at [croquet.io/docs](https://croquet.io/docs/) and [multisynq.io/docs](https://multisynq.io/docs/)

 It accommodates multiple projects.
 Each project is a subdirectory.